MicrosoftDocs/win32/desktop-src/print/branchofficejobdatacontainer.md

-﻿---
+---
-Description: 'This structure defines a container for one or more BranchOfficeJobData structures to sent to a server.' ms.assetid: '5C6D2FFC-DBFF-4C44-8757-ED87593A584F'
+Description: This structure defines a container for one or more BranchOfficeJobData structures to sent to a server. ms.assetid: 5C6D2FFC-DBFF-4C44-8757-ED87593A584F
 title: BranchOfficeJobDataContainer structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BranchOfficeJobDataContainer structure